rocket-pool/old.docs.rocketpool.net/src/guides/node/quickstart.md

 # Quickstart / Cheatsheet

-This is a non-exhausive quickstart.
+This is a non-exhaustive quickstart.
 It is probably only useful if you are intimately familiar with the commandline and/or have run a Rocketpool node before.

 These scripts assume you are using a `zsh` shell on `Ubuntu 20.04 LTS`.
-If you are not, use `crtl+f` to check where you need to edit them.
+If you are not, use `crtl+f` for instances of `.zshrc` to check where you need to edit them.

 ::: danger 🚨 IMPORTANT
 This is not a beginner guide, if this is your first time using Rocketpool [start here]( https://docs.rocketpool.net/guides/ ).